- 1. Overheating

 Careless PC Usage

 To begin with, heat and your computer are a pretty bad combination.
-Therefore, ALWAYS keep your PC cool: every time you neglect this rule, you put your computer in a dicey situation.
-As a result, your motherboard shuts everything down to save your machine.
+Therefore, ALWAYS keep your PC cool: every time you neglect this rule, you put your computer in a dicey situation and your computer randomly turns off as a consequence.
+Whenever this happens, your motherboard is forced to shut down everything to save your machine.

 To avoid PC overheating, follow these tips: